A trifle for the queen: UK unveils Jubilee pudding winner

 “This particular trifle is a tribute to three women: it’s my Gran, my Nan and the queen herself,” she said.
 “My grandma taught me to bake, she taught me all the elements, everything from scratch.
 My Nan’s signature dish was always a trifle; we used to call her the queen of trifles.
 And the queen had lemon posset at her wedding.”

-The winner was announced by the Duchess of Cornwall, Prince Charles’s wife, on Thursday night in a nationally televised broadcast on the BBC.
+The winner was announced by the Duchess of Cornwall, Prince Charles’ wife, on Thursday night in a nationally televised broadcast on the BBC.
+Organizers later posted the recipe online so anyone who wanted to try making it could have the precise directions to hand.

 Melvin’s trifle defeated four other finalists: a passionfruit and thyme frangipane tart; Queen Elizabeth sponge cake, including a layer of jam made with the monarch’s favorite Dubonnet wine; a rose falooda cake incorporating the flavors of a traditional Indian dessert; and a “four nations” pudding featuring ingredients from around the country.